rocket-pool/RPIPs/RPIPs/RPIP-43.md

 - Newly deposited capital that is awaiting deposit to the beacon chain SHALL be excluded from capital distribution, but rather be subject to separate functions for `prestake` and `stake` transactions.
-- The megapool MAY be used as the node operator's authorized fee recipient for execution layer rewards if they are not opted into the smoothing pool.
+- The megapool or the node distributor SHALL be allowed to be used as the node operator's authorized fee recipient for execution layer rewards if they are not opted into the smoothing pool.
 These funds shall be subject to rewards distribution.

 ### RPL Staking